 International Summer and Winter University

 Dr. Robert Teigrob, Associate Professor of History at Ryerson University in Toronto, studies 20th-century international relations.
-His book, Warming Up to the Cold War: Canada and the United States’ Coalition of the Willing, from Hiroshima to Korea (2009), and Four Days in Hitler’s Germany: Mackenzie King’s Mission to Avert a Second World War (2019).
+He has published several books, including Warming Up to the Cold War: Canada and the United States’ Coalition of the Willing, from Hiroshima to Korea (2009), and Four Days in Hitler’s Germany: Mackenzie King’s Mission to Avert a Second World War (2019).
 He has also taught at Nipissing University, the University of Toronto, and Central New Mexico Community College, and served as an archivist for the Hudson’s Bay Company Archives and the Minnesota Historical Society.
 In 2010, Dr. Teigrob received the Ryerson University Dean’s Teaching Award, which recognizes continuing teaching excellence and achievement in instruction.

 Current FUBiS courses: